What is a business introductory email?

 I am emailing you to inform you about recent changes in our company.
 I am delighted to introduce you to [employee’s name], [company name]‘s new [job title].

-[Employee’s name] has been at [company] for [length of time].
-They have worked hard to grow within our marketing department by engaging with customers on their concerns.
-We are excited about [employee’s name] entering this new role.
-We are confident that [employee’s name] will be successful in their new responsibilities and that [employee’s name] will show the same enthusiasm and professionalism as they did in the past.
+We are excited to welcome [employee’s name] into this new role.
+As a team, we are confident that [employee’s name] will be successful in their new responsibilities and that [employee’s name] will show the same enthusiasm and professionalism as they did in the past.

 Best regards,